 Stock Touring 17.5 Blinky

 17.5 motors to BRCA list as of 1st October 2021 (i.e. motors added to the list throughout the season cannot be used).
 All competitors must use Blinky/Zero timing speed controllers as per either the BRCA or ROAR lists.

 Conditions of Participation - Stock Touring 17.5 Blinky

-17.5 blinky is for the average hobby enthusiast and therefore the 17.5 blinky class is for non-sponsored drivers only.
+17.5 blinky is for the average hobby enthusiast and therefore the 17.5 blinky class is for non-factory drivers only.

-- If you receive any direct discount or support from any RC manufacturer of cars, electronics, or bodyshells, then you are a sponsored racer and are not allowed to race in this class.
+- If you receive any direct discount of 51% or more from any RC manufacturer of cars, electronics, or bodyshells, then you are a factory sponsored racer and are not allowed to race in this class.

-- If you get a discount from a hobby shop/distributor that is okay, and you can participate in the 17.5 blinky class.
+- If you get a discount from a hobby shop/distributor under 51% that is okay, and you can participate in the 17.5 blinky class.

 - If you finished in the Top 10 of the 13.5 blinky or Modified BRCA championship the previous seasons you are not allowed to enter the 17.5 blinky class.

 Formula 1 style cars with 21.5 motors listed on the BRCA list as of 1st October 2021 (i.e. motors added to the list throughout the season cannot be used).
 All competitors must use Blinky/Zero timing speed controllers as per either the BRCA or ROAR lists.

 Masters (Over 40) and Junior (Under 17) are both championships which run within the class structure (not seperate races).
 Anyone within these age limits at the start of round 1 will be entered into the Masters or Junior championships.